AlexanderPoone/CloudProject/README.md

 ## 1. Algorithms
 * a.
 AES

-Block size is fixed to be 128 b.
-More insecure.
+Block size is fixed to be 128 bit, which makes cloud storage/backup insecure.
+By observing which blocks are actually uploaded and which blocks are not, the attacker may infer the file structure.

 * b.
 Rabin fingerprinting